karimdevelops/caesar-cipher/README.md

 <ul>
     <li>
     python<br>
-    Visit the official python website to download it on your device:<br> https://www.python.org/downloads/
+    Visit the official python website to download it:<br> https://www.python.org/downloads/
     </li>
-    <li>pip<br>Make sure that you have pip installed as this program depends on a python library (pyqt6) which can be installed using pip.</li>
+    <li>pip<br>Pip is installed by default, make sure that you have pip installed as this program depends on some python dependencies which cannot be installed without pip.<br>However, if it is not installed then visit: https://pypi.org/project/pip/</li>
 </ul>

 ### Installation